Childhood Obesity: Causes and Considerations

 While children of all income classes develop problems with weight, there is a greater risk to children from low-income homes.
 This is believed to be based on several issues including available food choices, food insecurity and safety (families living in unsafe neighborhoods are less likely to allow their children to play outdoors in the neighborhood.)

-In general, children who are born to overweight or obese parents are more likely to be overweight or obese themselves.
+In general, children who are born to parents with excess weight or obesity are more likely to be overweight or have obesity themselves.
 It may be hard to see what aspects of the weight gain in the child are related to genetics and what are related to lifestyle in these situations.
-We do know that if a mother is obese during pregnancy, it is almost twice as likely that her child will be obese.
-One analysis has shown that children of obese parents are 13 to 15 percent more likely to be obese compared to those of non-obese parents.
+We do know that if a mother has obesity during pregnancy, it is almost twice as likely that her child will be affected by obesity.
+One analysis has shown that children of parents with obesity are 13 to 15 percent more likely to be affected with obesity compared to those of non parents with obesity.

 The condition of insulin resistance which predisposes people to both diabetes and obesity has both genetic and environmental causes.
 Researchers are also busy examining gene variants that may directly contribute to obesity.
 Earlier this year, for example, a defect in a gene called INSIG2 was found to be associated with obesity.
 This obesity-predisposing gene is present in around 10 percent of the population.
 Researchers predict they will find other genes in the future that also contribute to obesity.
 Clearly, childhood obesity is a complex issue that is not fully understood.
 Most obesity experts agree that we need to look at interventions on many levels: government, school, community and home.